2008 attacks on Christians in Mosul

-2008 attacks on Christians in Mosul was a series of attacks which targeted the Christians in Mosul, Iraq.
-The Christians of Mosul who were already targeted during the Iraq War left the city en masse heading to Assyrian villages in Nineveh Plains and Iraqi Kurdistan.

-Both Sunni extremists, and Kurdish peshmerga were blamed for the attacks.
+2008 attacks on Christians in Mosul was a series of attacks which targeted Iraqi Christians in Mosul, Iraq.
+The Christians of Mosul, who were already targeted during the Iraq War, left the city en masse heading to Assyrian villages in Nineveh Plains and Iraqi Kurdistan.
+Both Sunni extremists, and Kurdish Peshmerga were blamed for the attacks.

 Background

-Religious minorities in general and Christians in particular were badly affected by the rise of Islamic fundamentalism after the invasion of Iraq.
-A number of Christians was killed in Baghdad and Mosul, and on 1 August 2004 a series of explosions targeted Churches in Baghdad, Mosul and Kirkuk leaving 15 dead and 71 injured.
+Christians and religious minorities in general were badly affected by the rise of Islamic fundamentalism after the invasion of Iraq.
+A number of Christians were killed in Baghdad and Mosul, and on 1 August 2004 a series of explosions targeted Churches in Baghdad, Mosul and Kirkuk leaving 15 dead and 71 injured.

 On 13 March 2008, the body of the Chaldean Archbishop of the city, Paulos Faraj Rahho, was found buried in a shallow grave near Mosul.
 Rahho was the highest ranking Christian cleric to be killed in Iraq.

 Attacks

 October attacks

 The first series of attacks started in October when Christians families were given choice of death or converting to Islam.
 By the end of the month around 14 Christians were killed and more than 13,000 were forced to flee to Nineveh Plains.

-The Iraqi government pledged to $900,000 to help the refugees.
+The Iraqi government gave $900,000 to help the refugees.